frdpnl/mod_nano/README.md

 		sudo -u www-data ./reply.out ipc:///tmp/ipc/one-1

-can help test the setup (the `sudo` command is one way to ensure that the IPC file descriptor is accessible to both the `httpd` and the handling process).
+can help test the setup.
+Make sure that the file permissions allow access to the IPC file descriptor (`sudo -u www-data touch /tmp/ipc/foobar`), from both the user running Apache2 (`www-data` here) and the request handling process.
+There are many ways to achieve this, this is just one example.

-*mod\_nano* can log debug messages (apache log) with much detail to provide HTTP header and body information.
+*mod\_nano* can log messages (to the Apache log) to help debug.